 C405.16.2.2 ESS-ready minimum area requirements Each ESS-ready area shall be sized in accordance with the spacing requirements of Section 1207 of the International Fire Code and the UL9540 or UL9540A designated rating of the planned system.
-Where rated to UL9540A, the area shall be sized in accordance with the manufacturer's instructions.
+Where rated to UL9540A, the shall be in accordance with the manufacturer's instructions.